 Solar panels produce zero usable electricity at night, the photovoltaic effect requires photons, and moonlight provides far too little to matter.
 The practical solutions for nighttime solar power are battery storage (capturing surplus daytime generation) and net metering (crediting daytime exports against nighttime grid draws).
 Battery economics are strongest in states with reduced export rates like California, or where time-of-use pricing creates a meaningful spread between cheap midday and expensive evening electricity.
 A single Tesla Powerwall 3 covers most US homes' evening loads; heavier users benefit from stacking.
 In full retail net metering states, the grid still acts as a cost-free battery, check your utility's current export rate before committing to additional storage hardware.

-For a complete picture of how to maximise solar system performance throughout the day, see our solar system optimization guide.
+For a complete picture of how to maximize solar system performance throughout the day, see our solar system optimization guide.